vectordotdev/content-old/posts/hello-microservise-deployment-part-1.md

 Let's say we write the entire Webflix application as a single application - a monolith.
 There is quite a lot going on in there, which means quite a lot of testing would need to happen every time any changes are made.
 Eg: if I make a change to the code responsible for recommendation then I should run the entire unit test suite - after all there might be some coupling between the recommendation code and some other part of the system.
 Now once my tests pass I can deploy the code but that is quite a pain as well because there sure is a lot of it.
 I would need to rebuild absolutely everything and deploy a big thing, or introduce some complexity by introducing a kind of packaging system for different code units.
 Rolling back is similarly inefficient or complex.

-And once our application is live then there are further inefficiencies.
-Let's say we have a few people signed up and paid up and they are binge watching their respective guilty pleasures one fine Saturday afternoon.
-With an application like Webflix, one would expect there to be more people watching videos at certain times and on certain days so it would make sense to build in the capability to scale up and down.
-But when we scale up then we scale up everything since it is a monolith.
-Wouldn't it be nice to just scale up those parts of the system that are actually under pressure during peak times?
-For example the subsystem responsible for actually serving videos should be scaled, but the forgot-password functionality shouldn't.
+Wouldn't it be nice to be able to scale up (or down) Webflix to demand?
+For example at peak watching time you would want to scale up the subsystem responsible for serving videos but you might not want to scale up anything else.
+In a monolith architecture, scaling is all or nothing.

 Enter Microservices.